pencil2d/pencil2d.github.io/doc/faq.md

 - Windows 7/8/10 (experimental support for Windows XP/Vista)
 - macOS 10.12 Sierra or later versions (experimental support for 10.7 Lion)
-- Linux Ubuntu 16.04, OpenSUSE 42.1 and RedHat 6.6 or later version
+- Ubuntu 16.04, OpenSUSE 42.1 and RedHat 6.6 or later
 - FreeBSD

 ### Legacy system support

 Currently we are providing experimental support for legacy systems like Windows XP and macOS Mavericks.

-We urgently need users' feedback from these systems since the devs don't have these old Operating Systems anymore.
+We urgently need users' feedback from these systems since the devs don't have these old operating systems anymore.
 If you own a older machine that can run macOS 10.7-10.11 or Windows XP, and you'd like to help test, [please contact the devs](/community/)!

 ## I hear about "Nightly Builds" so what is it?

-Nightly Builds are the most up-to-date, experimental versions that reflects the current state of the pencil2D application development.
+Nightly Builds are the most up-to-date, experimental versions that reflect the current state of the pencil2D application's development.
 In Nightly builds you will have the latest features and bug fixes if you like to try something new.
-But you have to understand the nightly builds are not final versions and sometimes they can break more easily.
+But you have to understand the nightly builds are not final versions and they break quite frequently.

-However, we encourage you to try the latest Nightly Builds whenever you encounter an issue with current pencil2d version, to see if the problem has already been fixed.
+However, we encourage you to try the latest Nightly Builds whenever you encounter an issue with the current pencil2d version, to see if the problem has already been fixed.
 That can help our dev team to avoid unnecessary or duplicate bug reports.

 **Nightly Builds** [DOWNLOAD HERE](/download/nightly/)